carpentries-incubator/SDC-BIDS-EEG-EEGLAB/episodes/03-BIDS_init_EEG_EEGLAB.md

 Once this procedure is completed, your initialized data will be in the BIDS standard (`sub-*/eeg/`) in the root of your project folder.

+#### **Exploring the formated text files with the participant folders**

+Now that the data sessions are bids compliant many of the data parameters are available within formatted text files.
+This makes it easy to explore the session parameters using a folder browser and simple text editor.
+No that this also makes it very efficient of tools and platform to access relevant session parameters without having to lead the large data files.

 ![BIDS EEG tsv]({{ page.root }}/fig/SDC_BIDS_eeg_tsv.png)

+#### **Digging down into the "BIDSification" process**

+The scripts used in this workshop use a forked version of the bids_matlab_tools EEGLAB plugin (https://github.com/sccn/bids-matlab-tools).
+We can explore the specifics of the process by examining the "bids_face13" script provided for this lesson.

 ~~~
 >> edit bids_face13